 Children, obey your parents in the Lord, for this is right.
 “Honor your father and mother” – which is the first commandment with a promise – “so that it may go well with you and that you may enjoy long life on the earth.”
 Fathers do not exasperate your children; instead, bring them up in training and instruction of the Lord.
 Ephesians 6: 1-4

-My prayer today for us mothers is that we continue to seek God for our children’s’ future and for us, on how to righteously parent the beautiful children He has set before us!
+My prayer today for us mothers is that we continue to seek God for our children’s’ future.
+May we seek Him on how to righteously parent the beautiful children He has set before us!

 Other posts you may like about raising your children up in the Lord: